-Figure 23.
-VDDNB Controller: Quick Response Triggering Circuit
+Figure 21.
+VDDNB Controller : Quick Response Triggering Circuit

-When quick response is triggered, the quick response circuit generates a quick response pulse.
-The pulse width of quick response is almost the same as ton.
+When quick response is triggered, the quick response circuit will generate a quick response pulse.
+The pulse width of quick response is almost the same as t{ON} .

-After generating a quick response pulse, the pulse is then applied to the on-time generation circuit, and all the active phases' on-times are overridden by the quick response pulse.
+After generating a quick response pulse, the pulse is then applied to the on-time generation circuit, and all the active phases' on-times will be overridden by the quick response pulse.